Jonathon-Fleming/ToxPi-GIS/README.md

 Important Notes:
 * Requires ArcGIS Pro license and download
 * Currently only for use with USA data
 * Source column expected to be formatted Latitude, Longitude
+* Name column required
 * Special Steps are required to run with mac or linux

 **Workflow:**